praveenmenon/MeetingAgent/README.md

 - 🔍 **Smart Similarity**: Find and link related meetings using AI
 - 💬 **Q&A Mode**: Query your meeting history with natural language
 - 🏷️ **Tagging System**: Organize meetings by type, topics, and status
+- 🧠 **Intelligent Memory**: AI-powered memory using Mem0 for personalized assistance
+- 📚 **Learning System**: Learns from your interactions to improve over time

 ## Project Structure